 Professor, Mechanical Engineering

-Prof. Greg Jackson has served in academia for over 20 years.
-He served as the Dept. Head of Mechanical Engineering at Mines from 2013-2017.
-Before joining Mines in 2013, Jackson was a faculty member for 15 years at the University of Maryland in the Department of Mechanical Engineering and their campus-wide Energy Research Center for which he served as Associate Director for several years.
+Prof. Greg Jackson has served in academia for 25 years including as Dept. Head of Mechanical Engineering at Mines from 2013-2017.
+Before joining Mines in early 2013, Jackson was a faculty member for over 15 years at the University of Maryland in the Dept. of Mechanical Engineering and in their campus-wide Energy Research Center, for which he served as Associate Director for several years.

-At Mines, Dr. Jackson manages a research group active in concentrated solar energy storage and in solid-oxide electrochemical systems.
-He currently leads a broad effort on both reactive and inert oxide particles for high-temperature energy storage for concentrating solar power applications.
+At Mines, Dr. Jackson’s research group focuses on concentrated solar energy, high-temperature energy storage, and solid-oxide electrochemical systems.
+Dr. Jackson has led several research efforts on both reactive and inert oxide particles for high-temperature energy storage for concentrating solar power applications.
 He has published broadly on materials and processes for high-temperature catalysis and electrochemistry for a range of energy conversion applications.
-He received his Ph.D. from Cornell University where he performed research on liquid fuel combustion.
-After his Ph.D., he worked at Precision Combustion Inc. where he led research and development efforts on catalytic reactors for low-NOx combustion and catalytic ignition in various applications.
+His group looks at a wide scale of phenomena from fundamental material characterization and modeling to full-scale system design and optimization.
+Dr. Jackson received his PhD from Cornell University where he performed research on liquid fuel combustion.
+After his PhD, he worked at Precision Combustion Inc. where he led research and development efforts on catalytic reactors for low-NOx combustion and catalytic ignition in various applications.

 Brown Hall W470C

 - High-Temperature Energy Conversion and Storage (Hi-TECS) research group

 - Center Affiliations: Colorado Fuel Cell Center, Center for Space Resources, Advanced Energy Systems interdisciplinary graduate program

 - High-temperature redox cycles for concentrated solar energy storage and renewable fuel production

 - Characterization and design of particle-based heat exchangers and receivers for concentrated solar power